treeverse/lakeFS/docs/integrations/glue_metastore.md

 1. An active lakeFS installation with S3 as the backing storage, and a repository in this installation.
 2. A database in Glue Data Catalog (lakeFS does not create one).
 3. AWS Credentials with permission to manage Glue, Athena Query and S3 access.

 ### Add table descriptor

-Let's define a table and commit to lakeFS.
+Let's define a table, and commit it to lakeFS.
 Save the YAML below as `animals.yaml` and upload it to lakeFS.

 ```bash